DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

 or will be added to this list.

 ## Functional differences ##
+1. prefabs do not generate the comparison methods other than `__eq__`
+    * This could be added fairly easily but I don't use this feature so it's not a priority.
 1. the `as_dict` method in `prefab_classes` does *not* behave the same as dataclasses' `asdict`
     * `as_dict` does *not* deepcopy the included fields, modification of mutable